vwOvOwv/CS229-Machine-Learning-2018-Fall-Assignment/README.md

   - Select `OK` then `Apply`

 ## Acknowledgements
-This repository is based on the CS229 Fall 2018 course materials from [@maxim5](https://github.com/maxim5/cs229-2018-autumn).
-Other course materials can be found at the original repository.
+All problem sets are from [@maxim5](https://github.com/maxim5/cs229-2018-autumn).
+Other course materials can be found at the repository.